TheSkyler-Dev/Fern-lang/README.md

 - `math` (included): Provides more advanced math functions
 - `bitset` (included): Work with binary integers, including bitwise operations
 - `palette` (included): allows printing colored and formatted output to console
-- `webkit` (install via `fpkg`): adds web capabilities to native programs, including both client- and server-side networking.
+- `webkit` (install via `fpkg` or download manually): adds web capabilities to native programs, including both client- and server-side networking.
 Unlike `webkit+`, this library does not resolve to Dart/JavaScript or WASM.
 - `utest` (included): a simple unit testing framework ... and many more.